 Yukio Mishima is one of my literary heroes [indeed, his ghost stalks the pages of this book] and his body of work pretty much straddles the line between the two aspects of Japanese culture that I am talking about.
 So, while he wrote things like the lovely Spring Snow he also wrote the strange and intense The Temple of the Golden Pavilion.
 It is worth noting that Mishima formed his own army and infiltrated the Tokyo headquarters of the Eastern Command of Japan’s Self-Defense Forces, took the commandant hostage, and eventually committed seppuku [ritual suicide by disembowelling].
 These actions serve as a kind of warning for the sort of things one will encounter in The Silent Cry, they give one a glimpse of the psychology of some of the characters.
 In any case, there is, I can confidently assert, no beauty here; we’re in Miike territory, not Makioka territory.

 While still on the subject of crazy, I haven’t yet made mention of the child defecating in the middle of the road, Japan’s Fattest Woman, the forest hermit, the beast of the forest, the rape, the brutal murder, the incest, the random violence, the rolling around naked in the snow with an erection [ah, come on, we’ve all done it], and so on and so on.
 That’s not the full extent of the horror either.
 Perhaps the most extravagantly plumed feather in Oe’s cap is his ability to imbue ordinary events with unpleasantness.
-He’s kind of like the anti Alejo Carpentier, the Cuban author who coined the term lo real maravilloso.
+He’s like the anti Alejo Carpentier, the Cuban author who coined the term lo real maravilloso.
 Carpentier was able to render the workaday world, the banal, beautiful or magical.
 Oe, as I said, does quite the opposite.
-Oe describes a naked woman as like a plucked fowl, the smell of plants as like the reek of a dog’s slobbering mouth, the dark eyelids of his wife as evoking another false pair of eyes like the protective markings of certain moths.
+He describes a naked woman as like a ‘plucked fowl’, the smell of plants as like ‘the reek of a dog’s slobbering mouth’, the dark eyelids of his wife as ‘evoking another false pair of eyes like the protective markings of certain moths.’
 This means that his work trades in an unrelenting atmosphere of eeriness, of revulsion almost.
 As a consequence, one never feels entirely comfortable while reading his novels; one’s eyebrows are almost permanently raised, one’s mouth slightly open, one’s arse shuffling in your seat.
-It’s a neat trick [one pulled with equal consistency by David Lynch] but it does mean that his work is probably not for everyone.
+It’s a neat trick, but it does mean that his work is probably not for everyone.
 Oe won the Nobel prize, principally for this novel, but I can’t imagine that the increased exposure made him popular among middle-brow Guardian readers and those who keep an eye on the booker prize list every year.

 Mitsu, the Rat, is to a large extent the novel’s voice of reason.
 He is, despite his own depression, suicidal tendencies, and unfortunate appearance, the beacon of sanity in the near total and suffocating darkness and chaos.
 It is, however, Takashi, his brother, who gives the narrative momentum, who most strongly holds your attention, and provides almost all of the excitement [and disgust].
 Takashi, like Mitsu in his pit and Mitsu’s wife who tries to lose herself in alcohol, is also trying to hide, first by emigrating to America, and then by venturing back to the village where he grew up [which is located deep in the forest – the dense forest itself acting as a kind of pit or hole in which to hide].
 This hiding in family history does not, of course, involve setting up a profile on genesreunited.com.
 Takashi’s interest in centred around a violent uprising and the ancestors who took part in it.
 It is his aim to, in effect, recreate this uprising in the village.